Evaluation is a major component of the T2A programme’s strategy.

 Evaluating the T2A Pathway Programme

-A multi-faceted evaluation of the T2A Pathway Programme evaluating the impact and effectiveness of the six T2A Pathway projects will be carried out by Hallam Centre for Community Justice at Sheffield Hallam University and its partner Social Justice Solutions, completing in 2017.
+A multi-faceted evaluation of the T2A Pathway Programme evaluating the impact and effectiveness of the six T2A Pathway projects is being carried out by Manchester Metropolitan University, completing in 2017.
 The over-arching aims of the evaluation are to:

 Establish an evidence base for the T2A projects (supporting delivery organisations with data collection and research methods), Demonstrate effective interventions and Measure the impact of delivering young adult-specific interventions at the T2A pathways points.